 The Art department at College of the Ozarks exists to dynamically develop professional artists who are individuals of excellent character.
-We strive to nurture and challenge those students who desire to achieve their personal best and who desire to excel formally, technically and conceptually as artists.
+We strive to nurture and challenge those students who desire to achieve their personal best and who aspire to excel formally, technically and conceptually as artists.
 In the Art department we believe that art isn't something that one does, but rather being a complete artist affects the way in which we experience the world around us.

 The College of the Ozarks' Art department offers students a dynamic opportunity to obtain a Bachelor of Arts or Bachelor of Science degree in either Studio Art or in Art Education.
 The Studio Art degree provides emphases in graphic design, ceramics, computer art, fibers, and painting.
 The Art Education emphasis enables students to become certified in kindergarten through twelfth grade in Missouri and Arkansas.
 Conferred degrees will indicate the student's area(s) of emphasis in Studio Art, i.e. graphic design, painting, etc.